prabhakar442/wearwiselysitereact77.0/README.md

-👕 Wearsiely Laundry
+# WearWisely Dryclean
 Welcome to Wearsiely Laundry – your smart, fast, and reliable laundry service!
 We make your laundry experience effortless, hygienic, and affordable, so you can focus on the things that matter the most.

-✨ Features
+# Features

-✅ Doorstep Pickup & Delivery – Schedule a pickup from your home/work and get fresh, clean clothes delivered back.
-✅ Affordable Pricing – Transparent and budget-friendly rates.
-✅ Express Service – Same-day or next-day delivery available.
-✅ Eco-Friendly Wash – Safe detergents & sustainable practices.
-✅ Track Your Order – Real-time order tracking for convenience.
-✅ Hygienic Care – Separate washes to maintain fabric quality and hygiene.
+✅ Doorstep Pickup & Delivery – Schedule a pickup from your home/work and get fresh, clean clothes delivered back. ✅ Affordable Pricing – Transparent and budget-friendly rates. ✅ Express Service – Same-day or next-day delivery available. ✅ Eco-Friendly Wash – Safe detergents & sustainable practices. ✅ Track Your Order – Real-time order tracking for convenience. ✅ Hygienic Care – Separate washes to maintain fabric quality and hygiene.

-📸 Screenshots
+# 📸 Screenshots

-(Add images of your website/app UI here for more attraction)

-🚀 Tech Stack
+## 🛠 Tech Stack

-Frontend: React / Next.js / Tailwind CSS
+Frontend: React / Tailwind CSS

-Backend: Node.js / Express.js
+Backend: Express.js

-Database: MongoDB / MySQL
+Database: MongoDB

-Authentication: JWT / Firebase
+Authentication:  Firebase

-Deployment: Vercel / Netlify / Heroku
+Deployment: Vercel

-📲 How It Works
+# 📲 How It Works

 Book a Pickup – Choose your time slot.